 Register the specified AE to fire when any memory in the range is removed from the system.
 When the specified range of physical memory contains multiple different types of removable memory, the AE will be registered with each of them.

-'''

-public static

-void onRemoval(long base, long size, AsyncEvent ae)
+public static void onRemoval(long base, long size, AsyncEvent ae)

-Parameters

-base The starting address in physical memory.

-'''

 ae The async event to register.